FBI looks for more possible victims after woman escapes from cinderblock cage in Oregon

 When they arrived, about seven hours after he first encountered her in Seattle, he put her in a makeshift cell he had built in his garage — a cinderblock cell with a door of metal bars — and said he was leaving to do paperwork, the complaint says.

-The woman “briefly slept and awoke to the realization that she would likely die if she did not attempt to escape,” the complaint ttates.
+The woman “briefly slept and awoke to the realization that she would likely die if she did not attempt to escape,” the complaint states.

 She started banging on the door and eventually broke it open.
 She saw Zuberi’s vehicle parked in the garage, opened it, grabbed his gun and then took off, leaving blood on a wooden fence she climbed over to escape, the complaint said.
 She flagged down a passing driver who called 911.